Fort Meade MEDDAC Change of Command

+“All commanders have a shelf life and my time has come,” Burk said.
+“With more than 63 thousand enrolled beneficiaries I cannot think of a more seasoned leader to hand over this organization to than Tracy Michael.

+“He is the absolute right officer, at the right time, at the right place, to take this organization to the next level.”

-Maj.
-Gen. Michael Place, commanding general of Regional Health Command-Atlantic (center left), passes the unit colors to Col. Tracy Michael, incoming commander of Fort George G. Meade Medical Department Activity (center right), during a change of command ceremony held at Kimbrough Ambulatory Care Center, Fort George G. Meade, Maryland, June 18, 2020.
-The Fort Meade MEDDAC ensures the medical readiness of Soldiers and their Families and retirees across three states, six installations and 11 clinical sites.
-(U.S. Army photo by Chuck Yang)
+The Fort Meade MEDDAC ensures the medical readiness of Soldiers and their families and retirees across three states, six installations and 11 clinical sites.

+Michael noted that although there was a change in leadership, the mission remained the same.

+“What will not change is our commitment to providing safe, quality, patient-centered care for all of those entrusted to our care and ensuring that we continue to maintain the readiness of our Soldiers as we support our Army.”

 |Date Taken: